jesyspa/snakt-design/Design/class-hierarchies.md

 }
 ```

-The `_A_new` method guarantes that the returned reference satisfies the predicate representing an instance of
+The `_A_new` method guarantees that the returned reference satisfies the predicate representing an instance of
 class `A`.

 ### Fields/Properties Encoding

 Kotlin desugars the keywords `val` and `var` into getters and setters.
-Therefore, is reasonable to model them to access/modify the fields.
-The property getters can be modelled as pure functions (when the getter is not [overriden][0], see the notes below the document).
+Therefore, is reasonable to model them to
+access/modify the fields.
+The property getters can be modelled as pure functions (when the getter is not [overridden][0],
+see the notes below the document).
 The example below re-use the definition of class `A` seen previously.

 ```viper
 method _A_set_foo(this: Ref, foo: Int)